 The consumer price index (CPI) in 1923 was 2.8. the Bureau of Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Statistics, the dollar experienced an average inflation rate of 3.95% per year.
-Prices in 2017 are 3807.1% higher than prices in 1923.
+According to the Bureau of Statistics consumer price index, the dollar experienced an average inflation rate of 3.95% per year.
+Prices in 2018 are 3877.5% higher than prices in 1923.

 |CPI in 1923||2.8|